2. Pour the milk into the bowl little by little, and mix. Add sugar and mix.

 1. In a bowl whisk together eggs, sugar and salt using a hand mixer.

 2. In a small cup, dissolve matcha powder (1/2 tbsp) in hot water (1 1/2 tbsp).
-Heat the milk gently in a small cooking pot to about 40℃.
+Set aside.
+In a heat safe bowl, add the milk and microwave for 1 min at 600W.
 Add the dissolved matcha into the milk.
 Mix well.

 3. Slowly pour the milk into the egg mixture from #1 gradually and mix well.